coderbyheart/blog/_posts/2015-03-03-leaving-dothiv.md

 Over 1,500 working hours will have been logged to my time-tracking tool when I push the last commit to [our repository](https://github.com/dothiv) end of March 2015.
 Those 1,500 hours were in part the most fulfilling time I spent working I ever–or are you able to claim to be writing code for something that literally will save people's lives?
 So it comes with a little sadness that we won't be able to work on [dotHIV](https://click4life.hiv/) how we used to …

-This means: from April 1st 2015 I'm available to join a new team where I can apply my craftsmanship to software, my leadership skills to the organization and my wit to the daily standup.
+This means: from April 1st 2015 I'm available to join a new team where I can apply my craftsmanship to software, my leadership skills to the organization and my wit to the daily stand-up.

 I used to work as a freelancer, but having been part of an amazing team provides something that is missing if you are a keyboard for hire: relationships and colleagues–which is equally important to me as being able to work remotely from a [coworking space](http://die-zentrale-ffm.de/).